Rapptz/discord.py/docs/guide/reactions.rst

     # get the unicode emoji via the name (obtained via the unicode database)
     await message.add_reaction("\N{SMILING FACE WITH OPEN MOUTH AND SMILING EYES}")

-This would then result in
+This would then result in:

 .. image:: /images/guide/topics/reactions/add_standard_emoji.png
     :scale: 50%